-Table of Contents Six Months Ended June 30, 2020 2019 Cash and cash equivalents, beginning of period $ 30 $ 119 Net cash provided by (used in): Operating activities 356 314 Investing activities (370) (271) Financing activities 287 (151) (Decrease) increase in cash and cash equivalents 273 (108) Cash and cash equivalents, end of period $ 303 $ 11 Cash Flows from Operating Activities-Cash flows from operating activities are generally determined by the amount and timing of cash received from customers and payments made to vendors, with adjustments for certain non-cash items, such as depreciation and amortization, deferred income taxes, and pension and other postretirement benefit costs included in net income during a given period.
-The following items contributed to the net change in cash flows from operations for the six months ended June 30, 2020 compared with the three months ended March 31, 2020 (dollars in millions): 51
+Cash Flows from Operating Activities-Cash flows from operating activities are generally determined by the amount and timing of cash received from customers and payments made to vendors, as well as the nature and amount of non-cash items, including depreciation and amortization, deferred income taxes, and pension and other postretirement benefit costs included in net income during a given period.
+The following items contributed to the net change in cash flows from operations for the three months ended March 31, 2021 compared with the three months ended March 31, 2020 (dollars in millions): 51

-Table of Contents Increase/ (Decrease) Net income $ 15 Deferral of incremental storm costs (41) Accounts payable and accrued liabilities 48 Accounts receivable, net (21) Margin deposits 18 Decoupling 12 Deferred income tax (8) Depreciation and amortization (5) Other (5) Net change in cash flow from operations $ 13 PGE estimates that non-cash charges for depreciation and amortization in 2020 will range from $410 million to $430 million.
-Combined with other sources, total cash expected to be provided by operations is estimated to range from $550 million to $600 million.
+Table of Contents Increase/ (Decrease) Net income $ 15 Deferral of incremental storm costs (41) Accounts payable and accrued liabilities 48 Accounts receivable, net (21) Margin deposits 18 Decoupling 12 Deferred income tax (8) Depreciation and amortization (5) Other (5) Net change in cash flow from operations $ 13 PGE estimates that non-cash charges for depreciation and amortization in 2021 will range from $410 million to $430 million.
+Combined with other sources, total cash expected to be provided by operations is estimated to range from $600 million to $650 million.
 For additional information, see "Contractual Obligations" in this Liquidity and Capital Resources section of Item 2.
-Cash Flows from Investing Activities-Cash flows used in investing activities consist primarily of capital expenditures related to new construction and improvements to PGE's generation facilities and transmission and distribution systems.
-Net cash used in investing activities for the six months ended June 30, 2020 increased $99 million when compared with the six months ended June 30, 2019, as capital expenditures increased as a result of construction underway for Wheatridge and the IOC in 2020.
-Excluding AFDC, the Company plans to make capital expenditures of $740 million in 2020, which it expects to fund with cash to be generated from operations during 2020, as discussed above, and the issuance of debt securities.
+Cash Flows from Investing Activities-Cash flows used in investing activities consist primarily of capital expenditures related to new construction and improvements to PGE's distribution, transmission and generation facilities.
+Net cash used in investing activities for the three months ended March 31, 2021 increased $5 million when compared with the three months ended March 31, 2020, as capital expenditures related to the IOC and winter storm restoration increased.
+Excluding AFDC, the Company plans to make capital expenditures of $700 million in 2021, which it expects to fund with cash to be generated from operations during 2021, as discussed above, and the issuance of short- and long-term debt securities.
 For additional information, see "Debt and Equity Financings" in this Liquidity and Capital Resources section of Item 2.
 Cash Flows from Financing Activities-Financing activities provide supplemental cash for both day-to-day operations and capital requirements as needed.
-During the six months ended June 30, 2020, net cash provided by financing activities was primarily the result of proceeds from the combination of $200 million of FMBs issued, the $150 million term loan, and $21 million from the remarketing of PCRBs previously held by the Company, partially offset by the payment of $69 million of dividends.
-53 -------------------------------------------------------------------------------- Table of Contents Capital Requirements
+During the three months ended March 31, 2021, net cash provided by financing activities was primarily the result of proceeds from the combination of a $140 million payment on long-term debt, the issuance of a new 364-day term loan of $200 million, repayment of prior 364-day term loan of $150 million, and payment of $36 million of dividends.
+Capital Requirements

-The following table presents PGE's estimated capital expenditures and contractual maturities of long-term debt for 2020 through 2024 (in millions, excluding AFDC).
+The following table presents PGE's estimated capital expenditures and contractual maturities of long-term debt for 2021 through 2025 (dollars in millions, excluding AFDC).